 Bath’s Clean Air Zone

-(CAZ) starts on 15 March 2021.
-From this date, you may have to pay a daily charge to drive in the zone if your vehicle does not meet required emission standards.
+(CAZ) started on 15 March 2021.
+You may have to pay a daily charge to drive in the zone if your vehicle does not meet required emission standards.
 Please check whether your vehicle will be charged in a clean air zone at www.gov.uk/cleanairzone.
 All you need is your vehicle registration number.